 You can avoid these foods to mitigate gas problems.
 However, the issue might not be what you eat (and it’s never wise to stray from otherwise healthy foods unless your doctor specifically says so), but how much you eat…

 Another dietary change you can make to fend off gas troubles?
-Hydrating before you eat…
+It has something to do with what you drink…

 10. Drink Before Meals